Keksuccino/docs_fancymenu/action-scripts.md

 ## Reload FancyMenu
 - **Description:** Reloads FancyMenu, including panoramas, slideshows, etc.
 - **Value Required:** No

+> This action has a **big impact on performance** and can cause lags if used in Tickers.
+It is not recommended to use this action in anything else than a button.
+{.is-warning}

 ## Send Chat Message/Command
 - **Description:** Sends a chat message or executes a chat command